Phone

 Burlingame State Campground, Rhode Island

 This area has 3,100 acres to explore so you’ll never get bored, and you can even find a freshwater beach.
-There are loads of walking trails and canoe rentals for the camper who likes a bit of adventure, or you can simply unwind and soak in the atmosphere of this mountain retreat.
+There are loads of hiking trails and canoe rentals for the camper who likes a bit of adventure, or you can simply unwind and soak in the atmosphere of this mountain retreat.

 Cayo Costa State Park, Boca Grande